CurlyMoo/rules/README.md

 ```
 When replacing the syntax with tokens the `1);` sequence is problematic.
 Sometimes the last number `1` is being overwritten starting from the same byte.
 This would overwrite the closing parenthesis, since the smallest number replacement is 2 bytes.
 But, the space between between the semicolon and the `end` rescues us.
 We can move the closing parenthesis and semicolon one place fixing this issue.
 Both tokens are replaced taking just one byte, just as the `end` token.

 Parsing the rule into an `abstract syntax tree` (AST) replaces each token with a tree node.
 These tree nodes are just like the lexer tokens of a certain size that can be calculated while reading the syntax.
 So, when we finish the preperation step, the necessary memory size for the AST is known.
-This allows for just doing one (aligned) memory allocation and filling that memory block while building the tree.
-Therefor just one aligned memory block is created as if it were are memory pool, and keep all tree nodes are kept unaligned, saving a lot of space.

 ### Parsing